josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * 4 Appointed by the IETF NomCom, confirmed by the IESG

-* 1 IETF Chair or delegate selected by the IESG
+* 1 IETF Chair ex officio or other person selected by the IESG

 * 1 Appointed by the ISOC Board of Trustees